A recent Facebook survey has found that Instagram helps users:

 Allowed products include physical goods, pertaining to the clothing apparel, home, living, beauty or travel industries.

 Given that Instagram Shopping is currently available to multiple global markets, it gives a great perspective and scope to adding an in-platform checkout option.
-It is advisable to take that into account when planning your business strategy, irrespective of when Checkout becomes readily available to the broader market.
+It is advisable to take that into account when planning your digital marketing strategy, irrespective of when Checkout becomes readily available to the broader market.

 It is worth noting that Instagram Checkout is currently only available for the US market.